I know why people search “Why I Left eXp Realty” so often.

 It’s how it’s grown to more than 80,000 agents worldwide.

-It also has the potential to drive a wedge between friends and other people involved in eXp.
+It also can potentially drive a wedge between friends and other people involved in eXp.

 In addition to this, it may cause problems for the agent who is joining.